Gerhard III of Holstein-Rendsburg

 Gerhard III of Holstein-Rendsburg (c.
 1292 – 1 April 1340), sometimes called Gerhard the Great, and in Denmark also known as Count Gert or den kullede greve ("the bald count"), was a German prince from the Schauenburg family who ruled Holstein-Rendsburg and a large part of Denmark during the interregnum of 1332–40.

 His father was Henry I, Count of Holstein-Rendsburg (c.
 1258 – 5 August 1304).
 Gerhard inherited his part of the county of Holstein as a boy.
-While he was a young man, he enlarged his inheritance by manoeuvring out his relatives and by his conquest of other parts of Holstein.
+While he was a young man, he enlarged his inheritance by outmanoeuvring his relatives and by his conquest of other parts of Holstein.
 These actions made him a powerful local prince.
-In these years he also was employed as a paid condottiere for neighbouring kings including King Eric VI of Denmark.
-He often partnered with his Holstein cousin Count John III, Count of Holstein-Plön.
+In these years, he was also employed as a paid condottiere for neighbouring kings, including King Eric VI of Denmark.
+He often partnered with his Holstein cousin, Count John III, Count of Holstein-Plön.

 In 1325 Gerhard began his career in the North by taking over the guardianship for his minor nephew Duke Valdemar of Schleswig.
 This position made him a possible ally of the dissatisfied Danish magnates and 1326 he dethroned King Christopher II together with the Danish rebels.
 From then until his death, he had a major influence on Danish politics.
-He placed his nephew, Valdemar, on the Danish throne, was made the regent of Denmark and at the same time he secured the separation of Schleswig from Denmark by the so-called Constitutio Valdemariana which formed the basis for the long-standing German influence on South Jutland.
+He placed his nephew, Valdemar, on the Danish throne, became regent of Denmark, and at the same time secured the separation of Schleswig from Denmark through the so-called Constitutio Valdemariana, which formed the basis for the long-standing German influence on South Jutland.
 His inability to bring peace and order led to rebellions and a conflict with Count Johan.
 As a result, in 1329 Gerhard replaced Valdemar with Christopher II as the puppet king.
 After the death of Christopher in 1332, Gerhard effectively took over as ruler of Denmark.

-From 1332 to 1340 Count Gerhard was the real ruler of what had been Denmark, being the lord of both Jutland and Funen, leaving the rest of the country to Johan.
+From 1332 to 1340, Count Gerhard was the real ruler of what remained of Denmark, being the lord of both Jutland and Funen and leaving the rest of the country to Johan.
 However, his position was insecure because he had numerous creditors who had financed his armies and therefore were able to influence him.
 The result was a growing opposition against the foreign rule within the Danish gentry that had earlier supported Gerhard.
-Peasant rebellions and lawlessness at sea led to increasing chaos and Gerhard was put under pressure from the neighbouring German states which now supported Christopher's son Valdemar (afterwards to be king Valdemar IV).
-Gerhard seems to have prepared to compromise in return for his outstanding debts being dealt with but before a solution was reached in the spring of 1340 he started a new campaign against rebels in North Jutland.
-During the campaign, he was slain in the town of Randers by the Danish squire Niels Ebbesen who had entered his bedroom together with some of his men.
+Peasant rebellions and lawlessness at sea led to increasing chaos, and Gerhard was put under pressure from the neighbouring German states, which now supported Christopher's son, Valdemar (afterwards to be king Valdemar IV).
+Gerhard seemed to have prepared to compromise in return for his outstanding debts being dealt with, but before a solution was reached in the spring of 1340 he started a new campaign against rebels in North Jutland.
+During the campaign, he was slain in the town of Randers by the Danish squire Niels Ebbesen, who had entered his bedroom along with some of his men.